Business Valuation Services

-Welcome to ExitAdviser's Custom Business Valuation Service aimed at private-sector small and medium sized businesses.
-Whatever your reason for needing a professional business valuation, we're here to help you find out how much the business is worth:
+Welcome to ExitAdviser's Business Valuation Services aimed at private-owned small and medium sized businesses.
+Whatever your reason for seeking a professional business valuation, we're here to help.

 "Thank you very much for the very professional valuation.
 It lets us feel very comfortable with the asking price we are thinking about" - Dave O'Neil, General Manager of Green Genes

-- Custom Business Valuation Tool (open source MS Excel workbook to play through what-if scenarios)
+- Custom Business Valuation Tool (a open source MS Excel workbook to play through what-if scenarios)

-- A summary presentation in PowerPoint and PDF formats (see an example)
+- A summary presentation in PowerPoint and PDF formats (optional, see an example).

 How the appraisal works